 The most effective ads will be targeted to the exact area where you’re selling a particular house.

-Let’s take a look at an example for a YouTube ad that’s a great real estate marketing idea.
+Let’s take a look at an example for a YouTube ad.

 You could run an ad compilation of available homes in the area, and send it out only to those searching in that particular neighborhood or zip code.
 That way, you’ll ensure you’re reaching the most qualified audience possible.